z3bg/iris/README.md

 What
 ----
-- Distributed identity and reputation database
+- Address book with ratings
 - Web of trust
 - API for integration with various trust or identity dependent applications
 - Anyone can add identifiers and make statements about their relations to others